SitecorePowerShell/Book/installation.md

 # Installation

-The SPE module installs just like any other Sitecore module.
+The SPE module installs like any other for Sitecore.

 Download the module from the [Sitecore Marketplace][1] and install through the _Installation Wizard_.